skystanoyevitch/StrongHabit/terms-of-service.md

 ## 12. Governing Law

-These Terms shall be governed by and construed in accordance with the laws of [YOUR_JURISDICTION], without regard to its conflict of law provisions. <!-- TODO: Replace placeholder jurisdiction -->
+These Terms shall be governed by and construed in accordance with the laws of California, United States, without regard to its conflict of law provisions.

 ## 13. Contact Information

 If you have any questions about these Terms, please contact us at:

-Email: [YOUR_CONTACT_EMAIL@example.com] <!-- TODO: Replace placeholder email -->
+Email: skystanoyevitch@proton.me

 ---